China frees up lending rates in major reform

 The central bank said it is also scrapping controls on rates on discounted bills, a common form of payment among companies.

-The PBOC made clear in its statement it does not intend to ease up on its controls over mortgage rates.
+The PBOC made clear in its statement on Friday that it does not intend to ease up on its controls over mortgage rates.
 Beijing has been clamping down on the property sector for several years to try to keep a lid on rising prices and speculative buying.

 It said it planned to free up deposit rates eventually but now was not the right time.
-It said it still needed to do more groundwork, which is expected to include launching a deposit insurance system, something many observers expect may happen this year.
+It said it still needed to do more groundwork, which is expected to include launching a deposit insurance system - something many observers expect may happen sometime this year.

 "(Reform of deposit rates) is more difficult and more sensitive.
 We should not expect it to happen very soon," said Yu Yongding, former member of the central bank's monetary policy committee and a researcher at the Chinese Academy Of Social Sciences in Beijing.